brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 ## Test Results - [Date]

 ### ✨ What's New in This Version:
-- **All critical bugs from previous testing have been fixed!**
-- **NEW: Field-level conflict resolution** - Choose individual fields to keep
-- Enhanced error messages (no more raw git errors)
-- Auto-validation of PAT before saving
-- Better handling of uncommitted changes
-- Improved conflict detection for add/delete operations

 ### Known UI Improvements Needed:
-- [ ] On first start, Data Source Not Found dialog should include GitHub option
+- [ ] On first start, Data Source Not Found dialog should include GitHub option and when the dialog is triggered from the "File" in the menu bar it shows wrong text which is : Data Source Not Found
+The products.json file could not be found at the configured location.
+Would you like to create a new file or browse for an existing one? what are the possible improvements
 - [ ] Pressing Enter in edit dialog should "Save and Close"
 - [ ] Consider redesigning conflict dialog with vectors instead of emojis (optional)
 - [ ] Modern lightweight design improvements (ongoing)